Clarence Elkins: Earl Mann

 Earl G. Mann was born in Melbourne, Florida, before relocating to Ohio.
 He had an extensive criminal record for crimes ranging from a racially motivated assault on another man to robberies.
 During 2002, Mann was convicted of raping three girls, his daughters, all under the age of 10.
 He had three children with Tonia Brasiel, who lived next door to Judith Johnson.
 Brooke frequently played with their daughters.

 In 2005, after Mann was identified as a suspect, Barberton police officer Gerard Antenucci brought to the attention of the prosecution the existence of a memorandum from 1999, four months before Elkins' trial.
 Antenucci arrested Mann for an unrelated robbery.
-During the process of his arrest, a drunk and belligerent Mann asked why he hadn't been arrested for the murder of Judy Johnson.
+During the process of his arrest, a drunk and belligerent Mann asked why he hadn't been arrested for the robbery and murder of Judy Johnson.
 Per policy, the arresting officer sent a memo to the detectives working the Johnson murder.
 This statement was never disclosed to the defense.

 After Mann was identified, Brasiel admitted during questioning that Mann returned home the early morning hours after the murder with deep scratches on his back.
-When she questioned him, he claimed he'd been with a "wild woman".
+When she questioned him, he claimed he had been with a "wild woman".
 According to Brasiel, when Brooke knocked on the door following the attack, he became angry and insisted that Brasiel not let her in nor call police.
+Authorities suspected that Mann killed Johnson and attempted to kill Brooke due to a botched robbery.

 Melinda Elkins has stated that she suspects Brasiel may have influenced Brooke's identification of Clarence.
 Brasiel was the first person to hear the six-year-old's alleged identification of Elkins.
 Despite Mann's suspicious behavior that morning, Brasiel reported to Brooke's mother, after driving Brooke home, that the child had named Clarence as the attacker.
 Furthermore, Brasiel testified at Elkins's trial that the child had told her that Clarence was the perpetrator.

-Release
+Release and lawsuits

 Despite the DNA evidence connecting Mann to the murder, the district attorney refused to release Elkins.
 Elkins's attorney contacted Ohio State Attorney General Jim Petro.
 Petro personally contacted prosecutor Sherri Bevan Walsh, on several occasions, regarding the case.
 He similarly discovered that she was not interested in reviewing the case.
 Petro then took the unorthodox action of having a press conference, in order to publicly pressure the prosecutor to dismiss the charges.
 The prosecutors performed more DNA testing of hairs found at the scene, and again, Mann was identified.

 On December 15, 2005, the charges against Elkins were dismissed, and he was released from prison.
-He filed for divorce in September 2006, which was finalized in 2007.
-They still remain friends to this day.

-In 2008, ten years after the crimes were committed, in a plea agreement to avoid the death penalty, Mann pleaded guilty to charges of aggravated rape and aggravated murder for the death of Johnson, as well as aggravated rape of Brooke.
-He was sentenced to 55 years to life in prison, and will not be eligible for parole until age 92.